Screenshots may differ slightly depending on software version.

 Analysis is the same as for a factorial design, except for one key difference: The subplot and whole-plot effects are analyzed separately—each getting its own half-normal plot.
 To get started on analyzing the Amplification response, click the Amplification node under the Analysis branch at the left.

 Click the Start Analysis button to bring up the Subplot Effects tab.

 Select the significant effects (those that stand out to the right) by clicking them as shown below.

 Notice how the Pareto chart, at the right in this default side-by-side view [|], updates as you modify the half-normal effect selection.

 Click the Whole-plot Effects tab and press Yes when asked the question about hierarchy.
 As shown below, select the significant whole-plot effects not already chosen for hierarchy.

 Click on the ANOVA (REML) tab.
 The restricted maximum likelihood (REML) analysis is necessary to properly identify the significant effects and calculate p-values for split-plot designs.
 In this case, all the whole-plot and sub-plot terms are significant at the p < 0.05 level.

 Click on the Diagnostics tab and analyze the diagnostics as you normally would.
 (For more details refer to the Two-Level Factorial tutorial, which goes into far more depth than this high-level feature tour.)
 There is one possible outlier (outside the red lines), but in a design with 256 runs, that is not unexpected, so leave that run in.

-The model graphs, numerical optimization and other post-analysis options work as they do for all two-level factorial designs in Design-Expert.
+The model graphs, numerical optimization and other post-analysis options work as they do for all two-level factorial designs.
 Explore the graphs for conditions that maximize the “Amplification” response.